 Let’s dive right in!

-Lesson #1: When you find yourself struggling to solve a problem or learn anything new, try to relax for a few minutes.
+Lesson #1: When you struggle to solve a problem or learn anything new, try to relax for a few minutes.
 And then try again later.

-Although we have got a complex brain capable of solving lots of problems, it still has its limit.
+Although we have a complex brain capable of solving many problems, it still has its limit.

 Our minds work like machines…

-Just as machines need to cool down after working for hours — after taking a huge amount of load — we also need to take breaks after doing any tedious work.
+Just as machines need to cool down after working for hours — after taking a huge load — we also need to take breaks after doing any tedious work.

-The author talks about why do we often get stuck while solving problems.
+The author talks about why we often get stuck while solving problems.

 Problems can be of any type.

-From our life to relationships, from health to money, there are all sorts of problems.
+From our life to relationships, from health to money, there are many problems.

 We all have got lots of problems in our lives, haven’t we?